Home

 Staircase Opening

-When you are framing the stairway opening and it is supposed to be supported from below by a wall in the basement.
+When you are framing the stairway opening and it is supposed to be supported from below by a wall or post in the basement.
 There is always a way to run a floor joist across the opening, then hang the others off that instead of stopping to frame basement walls.
 You can always do basement framing after you get a roof on it.

-Cantilevering Floor Joists
+Framing Cantilevered Floor Joists

 When cantilevering floor joists for any reason, such as chimney chase, walkout bay window, or brick stop.
 Do not try to put them exactly where the cantilever ends.
 Instead let them run wild a couple of inches, measure out from the line that was snapped for the box sill, mark and cut floor joists from this line and it should be nice and straight.